 In cases where asthma and allergy problems are a major issue for members of your household, a ductless mini split can significantly improve the situation.
 Ducts are spots where a large number of allergens and pollutants gather.
 With a ductless mini split, you remove this major reservoir of airborne contamination.

-To find out if your home is right for the installation of a ductless mini split system, call on the professionals at JW Heating & Air in Los Angeles, CA today.
+To find out if your home is right for the installation of a ductless mini split system, call on the professionals at JW Heating and Air in Los Angeles, CA today.